AI is an Expansion Engine. Software Engineering Needs a Pruning Engine

 - Write a spec first, then treat it as law

-- Lock in the architecture before coding
+- Lock in the architecture before adding any code

-- Break work into atomic, verifiable steps
+- Break implementation work into atomic, independently verifiable steps

-- Force the model to restate its understanding
+- Force the model to restate its understanding and check its assumptions

 - Track decisions in an append-only log

-- Add use-case-linked tests before implementation
+- Add use-case-linked tests before implementation that can benchmark progress

 In short: constrain the system until it cannot expand arbitrarily.